dcarbone/ci-asset-manager/README.md

 Caching does multiple things and will be explained further below

 **name**
-This field defaults to whatever you put in dev_file, however you can specify a name of your choosing here.
+This field defaults to whatever you put in file, however you can specify a name of your choosing here.

 **requires**